How do I format the Title for recruitments?

 What should I put in the Description section?

-Please copy and paste your job posting ad in the Description section remembering to include the Affirmative Action tagline and Diversity statement.
+Please copy and paste your job posting ad in the Description section and Diversity statement.
 If the search is multi-level, be sure to include applicant instructions so that applicants know to which level they should apply.
 The Description serves as the advertising text and should contain the basic elements of an advertisement as listed in Red Binder VII-7.

 Source: (AP)